tosin2013/qubinode_navigator/docs/plugins/onedev.md

 [https://onedev.io/](https://onedev.io/) is a Git server with full support for pull requests, code reviews, and continuous integration.
 It also provides a Kanban board, a wiki, and a package registry.
 It is a self-hosted alternative to GitHub, GitLab, and Bitbucket.

-## Create OneDev Account on phyical server
+## Create OneDev Account on physical server
 `The ip address is the external ip address of the server`
 * Example URL: http://192.168.1.100:6610
 * Create Administrator Account